 - I am experiencing problems watching CBeebies and I’d like to report a technical fault – what can I do?

 - If you are experiencing technical problems with any of our channel, please contact your operator first.
 If they are unable to help, please get in touch with us.
 In order to investigate the problem for you fully, we will need the details of the dates and times at which the problem occurred, the name of the programme if possible, and the country in which you are watching.
 If you can also tell us through which operator you receive CBeebies, this would be really helpful.

 - I would like to work for CBeebies.
 How do I find out about employment opportunities?
 Can I send you my CV?

 - Please don't send your CV to us.
-Unfortunately we are unable to help you regarding job opportunities, but you can find details and advice about the latest vacancies at the BBC and BBC Worldwide Limited via BBC Careers
+Unfortunately we are unable to help you regarding job opportunities, but you can find details and advice about the latest vacancies at the BBC and BBC Studios Limited via BBC Careers

 - I am in the UK – can you help with my enquiry?

 - This website is designed as a companion site for viewers of CBeebies internationally.
 If you are watching CBeebies in the United Kingdom, unfortunately we can’t assist with your enquiry, but you may prefer to visit the dedicated CBeebies website via www.bbc.co.uk/cbeebies